History Files

 Ancient Mesopotamia

-FeatureOne of the most important topics in Sumerian history is the 'Great Flood', and the Antediluvian period which led up to it.
+FeatureOne of the most important topics in the Sumerian history which followed the Pottery Neolithic is the 'Great Flood', and the Antediluvian period which led up to it.
 The Sumerian king list (see feature link) states that eight kings ruled in five cities before the 'Great Flood' swept over the land.
 And then the kingship was handed down anew.

-FeatureThe latter was largely compiled in the sixth century BC, around two millennia after the most probable date for the event, by which time the name of Ziusudra had been altered to the Israelite ancestor figure of Noah (see feature link, right, for details from the perspective of Noah).
+FeatureThe latter was largely compiled in the sixth century BC, around two millennia after the most probable date for the event, by which time the name of Ziusudra had been altered to the Israelite ancestor figure of Noah (see feature link for details from the perspective of Noah).

 It tells how the god Enki warns Ziusudra, king (or prince, or noble) of Shuruppak, of the gods' decision to destroy mankind in a flood (the passage describing why the gods have decided to do this was lost in the earliest version, but later versions state that the gods were tired of the constant noise from humans).
 Enki instructs Ziusudra to build a large boat, the instructions for which were also thought lost until the chance discovery of a tablet revealed them.

 Dated to around 2000 BC and translated in AD 2013, it laid out instructions for a massive, round, coracle-like boat.
 After a flood of seven days, Ziusudra makes appropriate sacrifices and prostrations to An (the sky-god) and Enlil (chief of the gods), and is given eternal life in Dilmun (the Sumerian Eden) by Anu and Enlil.
-The best-known and most detailed Mesopotamian account of the flood is found in the Gilgamesh Epic which relates to Uruk's mid-third millennium BC king.
+The best-known and most detailed Mesopotamian account of the flood is found in the Gilgamesh Epic which relates to Uruk's mid-third millennium BC king of the city's 'First Dynasty'.

 The Sumerian king list also mentions a great flood, around which revolves the kingship itself.
 Excavations in Iraq have shown evidence of several floods, one of which left deposits at Shuruppak, Uruk, and Kish somewhere between 2900-2750 BC.
 The 'Great Flood' though seems to have been a little later, as covered under 'Before the Flood'.